ghiberti85/omnistack/README.md

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discordapp.com/invite/gCRAFhc) | Adaptado com ♥ by @ghiberti85 (https://github.com/ghiberti85)
+Feito com ♥ by Rocketseat | Adaptado com ♥ by @ghiberti85